Shadows of the Damned: Hella Remastered

 - 150 % negative mentions

-Character development in the game is noted for its unique and striking character designs, complemented by an impressive soundtrack.
-However, some players find certain character traits, such as repetitive outbursts, to be questionable in terms of depth and growth.
+Character development in the game is noted for its unique and striking character designs, complemented by a compelling soundtrack.
+However, some users find certain character traits, such as repetitive outbursts, to be questionable in terms of depth and growth.
+Overall, while the aesthetics are praised, the depth of character development may leave some players wanting more.

 “The aesthetics are all exactly to my taste, especially with the killer character designs from Q Hayashida and the incredible OST from Akira Yamaoka.”

-“One of the characters just repeatedly yells 'f*** you' over and over for some reason; that's character development, right?”
+“One of the characters just repeatedly yells 'f*** you' over and over for some reason.
+Is that what they call character development?”

 “The character arcs are so shallow that I felt no connection to any of them.”